Triple glazed windows or not?

 If you are considering triple glazing you are already in an “energy efficiency” state of mind, and you would probably already have considered an air-tight envelope and a heat recovery system(MVHR).

 All Idealcombi windows are very air-tight and will therefore minimise the natural airflow in your building.

 Due to the additional weight of the glazing, some of the opening sizes/functions of the windows could be restricted in size, when compared to double glazed frames.

 The Idealcombi team will help you through any considerations regarding your project.

 Triple glazed windows require the same amount of work as double glazed windows.
 All Idealcombi windows are bespoke and made to measure – your new windows will fit your structural opening perfectly.

 Adding air-tight windows to an old house may change the natural air-flow.
 You might have to change your habits and regularly ventilate your house manually - to make sure you get the damp air out and fresh dry air in.

 Additional weight of triple glazed windows

-The additional weight does not normally lead to the need to provide additional structural support, however there may be additional installation costs due to the additional weight of the triple glazed units.
+The additional weight of triple glazed windows does not normally require additional structural support, however there may be additional installation costs due to the additional weight of the triple glazed units.
 And as mentioned above, larger units may be restricted in size, due to the overall weight.